Tornaviss/mealvote/readme.md

 2. Open the project using an IDE

-3. Trigger Maven `package` lifecycle event at least once to test the app and generate api usage guide
+3. Enter `mvn package` in an IDE console at least once to trigger maven `package` lifecycle event, thus running all of unit tests and generating api usage guide

 <details>
 <summary>Click if you experience an issue with the step</summary>